About semantic tags

 Required.

-The email address that is associated with an individual customer record.
-A customer record may be associated with multiple email addresses.
+The email address that is associated with a customer.
+A customer may have more than one email address.

 email-frequency